FiMcMahon/shannon_allotments/testing.md

 ## Lighthouse
 I Used Lighthouse in Chrome Developer Tools to test each of the pages for:

-Performance - How the page performs whilst loading.
+* Performance - How the page performs whilst loading.
-Accessibility - How accessible is the site for all users and how can it be improved.
+* Accessibility - How accessible is the site for all users and how can it be improved.
-Best Practices - How does the site conform to industry best practices.
+* Best Practices - How does the site conform to industry best practices.
-SEO - Search engine optimisation.
+* SEO - Search engine optimisation.
 Is the site optimised for search engine result rankings.
-After some below 90 scores on initial mobile tests, I compressed the site images and re-tested each page.
+* ////After some below 90 scores on initial mobile tests, I compressed the site images and re-tested each page.////

 Initial Testing Mobile:
 ![Gallery Page Mobile Test](/assets/images/readme_images/lighthouse_gallerypage_mobile.PNG)